AdaLangenfeld/doc_annotation/README.md

 # Document Annotation

+- Rule of thumb.
+"Once you are in the annotator GUI, before annotating each file, make sure you do (1) new name (e.g., GTJ), (2) click ""copy"", (3) click ""store"".

+Make sure you always store the intermediary annotations."

+- Command in GUI.        awsd for +/- size  and ijkl for position shift

+- Multiple select in the document.
+"You select them via click+drag

+bounding boxes can be copied by pressing 'c'

+then you can unselect, move your cursor to a position you want and press 'v'

+If you select a category in the drop-down on the top left, they pasted annotations will all be of that selected category"

+- Add a new annotation in the tree.    "either via the (+) button next to the drop-down on the top left

+or by pressing ""Add"" on a node in the tree

+they'll always be added on the very bottom of the children

+of the currently selected node in the tree"

 **Document Annotation** is a tool for annotating multi-page documents, built with [React](https://reactjs.org/) and [Redux](https://redux.js.org/) (front-end) and [Express](http://expressjs.com/) (back-end).